 MNT — Endemic Countries

-Countries in Which MNT Remains a Public Health Threat
+Countries Where Maternal and Neonatal Tetanus (MNT) Remains a Public Health Threat

-Today MNT remains a public health threat in 24 countries:
+MNT is a particular public health threat in these 12 countries:

 - Central African Republic